d4nish1234/exercise/README.md

 # exercise
-all Java code that I play around with
+All Java code that I play around with